SCB LEGAL

 “Full and Frank” Disclosure A legal term used in the financial settlement process.
 It refers to the need for both parties to be honest and provide all relevant financial information to the other party.

-Genuine Steps Family Law Rules require people to try to resolve their issues before entering the Court, with the intention of preventing the need to enter the Courts at all.
+Genuine Steps It is a requirement in family law matters for people to try to resolve their issues before entering the Court, with the intention of preventing the need to enter the Court system at all.
 Putting in a genuine effort into this process is what’s referred to as ‘Genuine Steps’.

 Genuine Steps Certificate This is a document that must be lodged with any Initiating Application or Response to Initiating Application.
 In family law, the Genuine Steps Certificate confirms that parties have made a genuine attempt to resolve or minimise the issues in their parenting and/or property matter by complying with and following the steps required before starting Court.
 There are exemptions to complying with these pre-action (pre-Court) steps including if it is not safe to do so or if the matter is urgent.